rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 # End-to-End ML Experiment Management

 The goal of this tutorial is to practice managing end-to-end ML experiments.
-An end-to-end ML experiment includes many steps, not just running the ML model.
+An end-to-end ML experiment includes many steps, not just running experiments for the ML models.

 >Accompanying Slides and Video (to be updated)
 * [Slides](ML_ProjectManagement_2020.pdf)
 * [A hands-on video as part of this tutorial](https://aalto.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=82c1f408-048a-416e-ac73-ac3e00d9d31a)

->Currently, we use data and models based on the tutorial from ML flows.
+>Currently, we use data and models based on the tutorial from MLflows.
 Key materials we reuse are from:
 * https://github.com/mlflow/mlflow/tree/master/examples/sklearn_elasticnet_wine

 ## Motivation and study goal
+>To be revised to follow the end-to-end view

 Not only developing a machine model is not an easy task, but managing a machine learning project is also very complicated and envolving.
 For instance, choosing the best value for a paremeter alpha is not obvious.
 How do you keep record of the model peformance with different parameters and compare them to get the best result?